louarnos/FitnessTrackerFrontEnd/README.md

 - Make the foods table searchable by keyword
 - Make meals searchable by name
+- Make meals searchable by date
-- Create an ideal calories calculator based on users age, weight, gender, etc. with designated macronutrients breakdown
+- Create an calorie goal calculator based on users age, weight, gender, etc. with designated macronutrients breakdown
-- Graph a meal/days meals as a macronutrient breakdown and compare to ideal.
+- Graph macronutrients of a given meal or day, and compare against goal designated by calculator.
 - Total calories and macros for a given day.